-When folded, this is small enough to be put in the overhead compartment of many airline or stowaway under a table when you stop for lunch.
+When folded, this is small enough to be put in the overhead compartment of many airlines or stowaway under a table when you stop for lunch.
 The seat pad is removable and machine washable, which is always a nice bonus.

 For storage, there is a hidden pocket on the back of a seat and a large storage basket underneath.